lizhu129/lizhu129/README.md

 ### Hi there, I'm Li 😊

 I am a programmer based in Amsterdam, Netherlands.
-I have 5+ years of experience as a Finance & Risk project manager in the Financial Services industry.
+I have 7+ years of experience as a Finance & Risk consultant in the Financial Services industry.

 - 🌱 I’m currently learning Java 17, and I'm studying to become an Oracle Certified Professional Java SE 17 Developer
-- 🤔 I’m looking for opportunities to become a back-end developer
+- 🤔 I’m looking for opportunities to deepen my programming skills

 ### My projects:
 [Gitlet](https://github.com/lizhu129/gitlet): a version control system